Early detection of venous disorders: observe visible changes!

 FAQs on the topic Spider veins

-Does the treatment lead to new spider veins?
+Does the treatment cause new spider veins?

-Do spider veins reappear even after successful treatment?
+Do spider veins reappear after successful treatment?

 Can spider veins be prevented?